 Real estate investing can be rewarding and lucrative with caution and understanding of benefits and risks of real estate investing.
 Stay informed and leverage professional advice to build a successful real estate investment portfolio.

-In the next and final article, we go deeper into the role of crowdfunding within the context of real estate, and how it helps mitigate many of the challenges of traditional real estate investing.
+In the next and final lesson, we go deeper into the role of crowdfunding within the context of real estate, and how it helps mitigate many of the challenges of traditional real estate investing.